DuFanYin/assignment/README.md

 quikc demo to do consuer producer to send mesge throuth tcp. initialy 40k~ messsge / sec. after apply ing some optimise tirck no improvement suspect the bottonle neck in IO. used zroe copy and cpu chche pripritsue, still no improment

+since im testing on local machine so although ringbuffer queue will help but also not implemted

+zero-copy technique did not help with performce, so removed as its casuing bug while toghert with batching, csauing memery aligment issues

+no preforame boost come from bathcing too

 20 mins

 updatet the previous mnimal approch, break it up into sneder reciver and process order book on receiver side same final order boook state as minial approch

+20 min

+added json output feature into order book, standerad metics caltulation and output on sedner and receiver

 === TCP Receiver Final Statistics ===